UrielOfir/personal-website/content/en/about/index.md

 **2018**
 My life was abruptly shaken by the sudden passing of my brother.
-Overwhelmed by grief, I made the difficult decision to suspend my studies,
+I was pretty heartbroken and decided to hit pause on my studies,
 uncertain if I would ever be able to resume them.
 Instead, I returned to live with my parents in Nir Galim.